Sduttt/MovieFlix-reactNative/README.md

 ## Features to imlement in future:

-- implement delete account feature
-- Show trailer of the movie
 - Add rating feature for users
 - Remove rating feature for users
 - Add ad banners
 - Add in-app purchases to remove ads
+- create apk of the app

 ## Get started